The Italian summer holiday, Ferragosto, is one of our favorite times of year.

-To get in the mood, we wanted to share 10 Italian cocktails that are perfect summer drinks.
-They're a mix of classic cocktails and some modern ones, but all drinks we love and that you should enjoy, even if you're not heading to Italy anytime soon!
+So here are 10 Italian cocktails that are perfect aperitivo drinks.
+They're a mix of classic Italian cocktails and some modern ones, but are all cocktails we love and that you should enjoy, even if you're not traveling to Italy anytime soon!

-It's basically illegal to talk about Italy in the summertime without talking about the Spritz.
-Though this cocktail was created in Northern Italy, you know find it all over and made with both Campari (our personal favorite) or Aperol.
+It's basically illegal to talk about Italy in the summertime without talking about the classic Spritz.
+Though this popular Italian drink was created in Northern Italy, you now find it all over made with either Campari (our personal favorite) or Aperol.

-We’re always on the hunt for the perfect summer cocktail to fight off the August heat and this variation on the Aperol Spritz adds in fresh watermelon juice and some ginger juice for a super refreshing twist.
+We’re always on the hunt for the perfect summer cocktail to fight off the August heat and this variation on the classic Aperol Spritz cocktial adds in fresh watermelon juice and some ginger juice for a super refreshing twist.

-Seriously though, both Aperol and Campari go really well with watermelon juice, which is why we also use it here in this Campari Watermelon Cooler cocktail that's as easy to make as it is delicious.
+Seriously though, both Aperol and Campari go really well with fresh watermelon juice, which is why we also use it here in this Campari Watermelon Cooler cocktail that's as easy to make as it is delicious.

-To be honest, the classic Negroni cocktail — a mix of equal parts gin, sweet vermouth, Campari — is too strong for us in the summertime.
-Instead we opt for the Negroni Sbagliato where the gin is swapped out for another one of our favorite mixers: bubbly Prosecco wine!
+To be honest, the classic Negroni cocktail — a mix of equal parts gin, sweet vermouth, and Campari — is too strong for us in the summertime.
+Instead, we opt for a Negroni Sbagliato cocktail where the gin is swapped out for another one of our favorite mixers: bubbly Prosecco wine!

 Speaking of Campari, our other favorite twist on the Negroni is the Americano.
-A bit lighter than the traditional recipe, the gin is swapped out for soda water.
+A bit lighter than the traditional recipe, this version swaps out the gin for soda water.

 Made with Italian rose wine, orange liqueur, and the bittersweet Cocchi Americano, this is the way we do Sangria with Italian vibes.

-Sure, this is not traditional at all, but it has quickly become one of our favorite ways to serve Aperol.
+Sure, this is not your classic Italian cocktail,, but the tinge of bitter makes it one of our favorite ways to serve Aperol.

 When it's too hot to think, we make our drinks frozen!
-And one classic drink that is particularly delicious frozen is this Bellini.
+And one popular drink that is particularly delicious frozen is this Bellini.

-Speaking of bellinis, when we do make them, we like them with a bit of lavender for a floral twist on the popular Italian summertime drink.
+And when we do take our Bellinis unfrozen, we like to add a bit of lavender for a floral twist on the popular Italian summertime drink.